Flamenco Guitar Lesson and interview with Berto Boyd

 • Then I’ll play it 3 finger usually M,I,A the same way, Rest, Free, Combo.

-• From there I usually go to the CAGED system that I’ve borrowed from my Rock days and play in major keys of C,G,D,A,E,B.
+• I usually go to the CAGED system that I borrowed from my Rock days and play in major keys of C,G,D,A,E,B.

 berto boyd flamenco guitar

 Dr. Compas Flamenco Metronome or with the album track on Amazing Slower Downer.
-I’ve become a big fan of slow focused practice in the past few years so many times I’ll play at 60% of the tempo and then bump it up from there in increments of ten BPM each time till I get it to concert tempo.
+I’ve become a big fan of slow focused practice in the past few years.
+Many times I’ll play at 60% of the tempo and then bump it up from there in increments of ten BPM each time till I get it to concert tempo.

 Recently I discovered another way of doing this slow – to A tempo practice through the App: Soundcorset